 - Use flavored butter within two weeks.

-1) You can pair your herb butter with a book on flavored butters and butter molds.
+- You can pair your herbed butter with a book on flavored butter and butter molds.

-2) The herb butter could be put in a small mason jar with a small knife tied to the jar with a ribbon.
+- The homemade herb butter could be put in a small mason jar with a small knife tied to the jar with a ribbon.

 Here are some fun things on Amazon that will help you create the perfect gift:

-We’ve reached the end of Summer Herb Butter Recipe.
-Let me know in the comments below if you tried the recipe and how you liked it.
+We’ve reached the end of the delicious Compound Butter with Herbs Recipe.
+Let me know in the comments below what your favorite recipes are using fresh herbs.

 Don’t forget to join the Creating a Cozy Life Group.You’re not going to believe how amazing it is!

 I created a pin below for you to add to your Pinterest board to refer back to this recipe.